atlanmod/emfviews/README.md

 So far, these are the projects:

 * fr.inria.atlanmod.emfviews.
 This project is the main component of the tool.
-It includes the logic behind viewtypes and views.
+It includes the logic behind viewpoints and views.
 * fr.inria.atlanmod.emfviews.ui.
-This project contributes to the Eclipse UI by defining wizards to ease the creation of viewtypes and views.
+This project contributes to the Eclipse UI by defining wizards to ease the creation of viewpoints and views.
 * fr.inria.atlanmod.emfviews.editor.
-This project contributes to Eclipse UI, by defining an editor to modify viewtypes and views.
+This project contributes to Eclipse UI, by defining an editor to modify viewpoints and views.
 * fr.inria.atlanmod.emfviews.virtuallinks.
 EMF project defining an Ecore model to represent links models.
 * fr.inria.atlanmod.emfviews.virtuallinks.delegator.
 This package delegates the creation of virtual links to concrete implementations
 * fr.inria.atlanmod.emfviews.virtuallinksepsilondelegate.
 This project allows to generate links from the Epsilon Comparison Language (ECL).